pivotal-cf/pcf-release-notes/p1-v1.4/opsmanager_rn_1_4.md

 * Ops Manager saves its state to an EBS volume
 * A new field exists to input an SSH keypair name and value
 * New Selector field allows for different sets of fields to be chosen
-* Resource page for IaaS that have instance types shows a list of instance types w/ defaults
+* Resource page for IaaS that have instance types shows a list of instance types with defaults
 * Delete installation is performed via BOSH delete rather than writing directly to IaaS API
 * Pre-delete errands can be toggled on or off
 * All instance types use EBS for ephemeral disk